MicrosoftDocs/fabric-docs/docs/extensions/extensibility-backend.md

 * `<GeneratePackageOnBuild>true</GeneratePackageOnBuild>`: When set to true, this property instructs the build process to automatically generate a NuGet package during each build.
 This is useful to ensure that the package is always up-to-date with the latest changes in the project.

 * `<IsPackable>true</IsPackable>`: When set to true, this property indicates that the project is packable, meaning it can be packaged into a NuGet package.
-It is an essential property for projects intended to produce NuGet packages during the build process.
+It's an essential property for projects intended to produce NuGet packages during the build process.

 The generated NuGet package is located in the **src\bin\Debug** directory after the build process.